Introduction to political philosophy

 When I've finished, what course can I do next?

-You may be interested in joining a further political philosophy course starting in January (course code HP030).
+You may be interested in joining Modern political philosophy: ideas and ideologies in the 21st century, starting in January (course code HP030).

 For other philosophy courses on offer, please check our website at www.citylit.ac.uk.